StudioMFTechnologies/ProjectCelestia/README.md

 # ProjectCelestia
 The FiM++ module for Python

+Written for Python by Jared Newsom (AKA Jared M.F.)
-FiM++ is a programming language created by SupuhStar.
+FiM++ is a programming language created by Kylie Rouge (AKA SupuhStar)

+Inspired by Karol Stasiak's FiM++ interpreter Currently a work-in-progress